ethereum/hive/docs/client.md

 The simulator may customize client start by placing these files into the client container:

 - `/genesis.json` contains the JSON specification of the Ethereum genesis state in the format used by Geth.
 This file is mandatory.
-It is the responsibility of the client container to translate the Geth genesis format into a configuration appropriate for the specific client implementation.
-This translation is usually done using a jq script.
-See the [openethereum genesis translator][oe-genesis-jq], for example.
 - `/chain.rlp` contains RLP-encoded blocks to import before startup.
 The client should start even if the blocks are invalid.
 - `/blocks/` directory containg `.rlp` files.

+On startup, client entry point scripts must first load the genesis block and state into the client implementation from `/genesis.json`.
+To do this, the script needs to translate from Geth genesis format into a format appropriate for the specific client implementation.
+The translation is usually done using a jq script.
+See the [openethereum genesis translator][oe-genesis-jq], for example.

-Client startup scripts need to ensure that they load the genesis state first, then import blocks in `/chain.rlp` if present, and finally import the individual blocks from `/blocks` in file name order.
+After the genesis state, the client should import the blocks from `/chain.rlp` if it is present, and finally import the individual blocks from `/blocks` in file name order.
 The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.

 ### Environment